 In Bitcoin and other cryptocurrencies, the use of hierarchical deterministic wallets (HD wallets) is a widely accepted practice.
 Loosely speaking, such wallets work by having a single master key (or master secret) and then deriving all keys from the master key.
-There are two types of derivation:

 - Hardened derivation: A key derived using this method is not linkable to other keys in the hierarchy, except for keys derived from it using normal derivation (see next item).
 Essentially, this is a method for deriving keys, such that all keys derived in this method look like independent keys generated randomly.

 - Normal derivation: This is a method of deriving keys from a key in a public manner.
 In particular, it is possible to compute the derived public key in a normal derivation given only the public key that it is derived from.
 This enables the definition of addresses for different purposes that can be derived automatically by anyone wishing to make the transaction.

 As described in the motivation of BIP032 derivation “the motivation for hardened derivation is to enable users to back-up a single master secret and then derive as many keys as needed without requiring any further back-up”.
 This is extremely important since one of the dangers of cryptocurrencies is that if a key is lost, then all assets protected by that key are permanently lost.

 Furthermore, the motivation for normal derivation is to enable the controlled sharing of addresses in an unlimited way.
 It is possible to give someone an address and have them use normal derivation many times, in order to achieve separation of accounts and the like.

 When multiparty computation is used to carry out signing for digital assets, no single machine holds the entire private key.
 Rather, it is shared amongst multiple entities, and each party holds random garbage that is meaningless by itself.